eclipse-sumo/sumo/docs/web/docs/Simulation/Routing.md

 ## Routing Mode *traci.constants.ROUTING_MODE_DEFAULT*

-The following order of steps is taken to retrieve the travel time for each edge (If one step fails due to lack of data, the next step is taken):
+The following order of steps is taken to retrieve the travel time for each edge.
+If a step provides data, this is used, otherwise the next step is attempted:

 1. The vehicle retrieves it's individual data storage.
 This can be set and retrieved using the TraCI vehicle methods [*change edge travel time information*](../TraCI/Change_Vehicle_State.md#change_edge_travel_time_information_0x58)